Navigating Mindful Eating During the Holidays

 This tip echoes the post mentioned above but holds whether you’re new to intuitive eating or have been practicing for quite some time.
 We must take care of our body’s physical needs.

 When we’re not eating consistently, we break trust in the relationship we have with our bodies.
 I always relate this back to times when we were hunter-gatherers.
 There is enormous value in a body that can recognize when there is a bout of starvation.
 It’s part of why humans have survived for so long; our bodies are SO intelligent and adaptive.
 So when it senses that food isn’t available, it essentially goes, “oh no!
-I better run in the most efficient way I can here, which means I’m only going to keep things running that I need (this is when we start to see compensation mechanisms turn on, such as slower digestion, cold hands and feet, brain fog, difficulty regulating emotions, etc.).”
+I better run in the most efficient way I can here, which means I’m only going to keep things running that I need (this is when we start to see compensation mechanisms turn on, such as slower digestion, cold hands, and feet, brain fog, difficulty regulating emotions, etc.).”
 Long story short, eating meals and snacks every 2-4 hours will be vital to continuing our intuitive eating practice.

 Consider these questions: